 CSULB Geography Alumni

-Lauren Childs (BA in Geography, 2003) just received her MA in Geograpy from the University of New Orleans.
+Lauren Childs (B.A. in Geography, 2003) just received her MA in Geography from the University of New Orleans.
 She currently works on the NASA DEVELOP National Science Projects Lead.

-Mr. Alvarado earned his B.A. in 2008.
-In no time flat, he found a professional position in geography!
-He is now working as a GIS Technician for a company called Integrated Spatial Solutions in Fullerton.
+Eric Alvarado (B.A. in Geography, 2008) found a professional position in geography as a GIS Technician for a company called Integrated Spatial Solutions in Fullerton.
 One of their big contracts is providing GIS services for So Cal Edison, and Mr. Alvarado does the GIS work related to that contract.

-Ms. Austin earned her M.A. in 1973.
-She worked as an administrative assistant in the Indochina Refugee Center and, from 1978 to 1996, she was a tax auditor in the Internal Revenue Service.
+Carol R. Austin (M.A. in Geography, 1973) worked as an administrative assistant in the Indochina Refugee Center and, from 1978 to 1996, she was a tax auditor in the Internal Revenue Service.
 She is now retired and engages in geneological research.

-Mr. Balbas (B.A.
-2002) is working in GIS for the Kern County Planning Department.
+Edwin Balbas (B.A. in Geography, 2002) is working in GIS for the Kern County Planning Department.

-Mr. Bishop (M.A.
-2005) works as a senior project geologist for the EC Group West.
+Gregory Bishop (M.A. in Geography, 2005) works as a senior project geologist for the EC Group West.
 He also writes software for well-log and screen capture, founding a company called Porpoise Media for that work.
 He has also caught the teaching bug!
 He works as a lecturer at Orange Coast College.

-Ms. Mintzer, who earned her M.A. in 2004, is now working for the Agua Caliente Band of Cahuilla Indians in Palm Springs.
+Rebekah Boulton Mintzer (M.A. in Geography, 2004) is now working for the Agua Caliente Band of Cahuilla Indians in Palm Springs.
 She was spotted at the ESRI 2006 User Conference in San Diego, where she and Ms. Sheila Gehani and Mr. William Howell presented four maps to the ESRI Map Gallery:

 “Tribal Trust Lands in California”